 Before we get there, here are 10 interesting facts and figures to know about the PGA Championship.

 The winner of the PGA Championship today receives a replica of the Wanamaker Trophy.
 The trophy is named in the honor of Rodman Wanamaker, who is credited with revolutionizing the department store concept in America.

 A golf enthusiast, Wanamaker was a driving force behind the creation of the PGA of America and had put up the money to hold the first PGA Championship.
 The massive trophy weighs an incredible 27 pounds.

-The first PGA Championship was played in 1916 and was was a Match Play format.
-This lasted up until 1957, where after the PGA of America decided to alter the format to Stroke Play as they had lost money and were also being pressured by the TV broadcasters to alter the format so that the big names would contend on Sunday rather than just two players fighting it out in the final.
+The first PGA Championship was played in 1916 and was was a Match Play format up until 1957.
+The PGA of America decided to alter the format to a Stroke Play format to ensure more big names were in the mix on Sundays to satisfy the demands of its new TV broadcast partners, rather than just two players fighting it out in the final.

 The winner of the Wanamaker Trophy keeps the trophy for a year before returning it the next year, to be presented to the winner.
 Walter Hagen won four back-to-back PGA Championship from 1924-27.
 In 1926, on being asked why he didn’t bring the trophy to the awards presentation, he replied that he had no intention of losing it to anyone.

 But in 1928, Leo Diegel beat Hagen in the quarter finals before going on to win the finals.
 When asked for the trophy, Hagen finally owned up that he’d lost it.
 Apparently, the previous year in Dallas, Hagen had handed over $5 and the trophy to a cab driver, asking for it be delivered to his hotel.
 The trophy never arrived.